 The terrain tends to be more mellow than other major international resorts, but this just means that more people can enjoy the great snow.
 You don't have to be an expert to ski or board in Japan.
 Unbeatable powder coupled with fantastic tree skiing means you'll be entertained for a lifetime skiing the resorts of Hokkaido.

-Three quarters of Japan is mountainous so it's no surprise that there's around 600 ski resorts in the country.
-Niseko being the ski capital if you like, internationally renowned for it's skiing and night-life.
-However skiing in Japan isn't just about the snow, with fantastic hot springs (onsen) to relax in after a day on the slopes and delicious food to sample, the friendly locals and rich culture play a big part of a trip here.
+Three-quarters of Japan is mountainous so it's no surprise that there are around 600 ski resorts in the country.
+Niseko being the ski capital if you like, internationally renowned for its skiing and nightlife.
+However, ski holidays in Japan aren't just about the snow, with fantastic hot springs (Onsen) to relax in after a day on the slopes and delicious food to sample, the friendly locals and rich culture play a big part of a trip here.

 Rusutsu is a powder purists dream; perfectly groomed pistes and tree lined gullies.
 Also a family favourite full of kitsch quirks and gentle slopes.More info